Is running long distance bad for hockey players?

 As I have outlined in another blog titled Hockey Conditioning 101 and also in my most recent webinar on hockey conditioning, it is not ideal to make the bulk of your cardiovascular conditioning work for hockey come from low intensity, long duration efforts.

 I will not go over all the aspects behind the physiology of conditioning as those can be found in other blogs that I wrote, but I will quickly recap what you need to know before answering the title question.

 First and foremost hockey is an alactic-aerobic sport.
 Which means it is a sport that is driven by high intensity/high power output bouts of effort interspersed with low intensity/low effort bouts.

-Hockey is right in the middle of these two which makes the aspects of conditioning design more difficult and more apt to change from one competitor to the next based on current level of fitness and body composition.
-Hockey requires both high power output + low intensity aerobic fitness.
+Hockey is right in the middle of these two which makes the aspects of conditioning design more difficult and more apt to change from one competitor to the next based on their current level of fitness and body composition.
+Hockey requires both high power output and low intensity aerobic fitness.

 When you think about the game of hockey, all important aspects are driven from high intensity movements: Slap shots, wrist shots, body checks, breakaways, fighting, skating for a loose puck, etc.

 But a decent level of aerobic fitness must also be present to account for the lower intensity bouts.
-An example of why this is important would be simply to picture a professional powerlifter on the ice, yes he has the power to perform the high intensity efforts but due to his lack of aerobic fitness he would tire quickly and have a very slow in-between shift recovery rate.
+An example of why this is important would be to picture an advanced Olympic lifter on the ice, yes he has the power to perform the high intensity efforts, but due to his lack of aerobic fitness he would tire quickly and have a very slow in-between shift recovery rate.

-The object of proper hockey conditioning is to be able to perform repeated bouts of high power output efforts with minimal rest and still maintain your performance.
+The objective of proper hockey conditioning is to be able to perform repeated bouts of high power output efforts with minimal rest and still maintain your performance.

 You need to be anaerobically conditioned more than you need to be aerobically conditioned.